 Seasonality.
 Carticel revenue is subject to seasonal fluctuations with stronger sales occurring in the fourth quarter and second quarter due to a number of factors including insurance copay limits and the time of year patients prefer to start rehabilitation.
-Over the last five years, the percentage of annual sales by quarter has ranged as follows: first quarter, 20% to 24%; second quarter, 24% to 26%; third quarter, 20% to 23%; and fourth quarter, 28% to 33%.
-During 2016, the percentage of annual sales by quarter was as follows: 24% in the first quarter; 24% in the second quarter; 20% in the third quarter; and 32% in the fourth quarter.
+Over the last five years, the percentage of annual sales by quarter has ranged as follows: first quarter, 20% to 24%; second quarter, 24% to 26%; third quarter, 21% to 23%; and fourth quarter, 29% to 33%.
+During 2015, the percentage of annual sales by quarter was as follows: 20.2% in the first quarter; 25.7% in the second quarter; 22.0% in the third quarter; and 32.1% in the fourth quarter.
 Epicel revenue is also subject to seasonal fluctuations mostly associated with the use of heating elements during the colder months, with stronger sales occurring in the winter months of the first and fourth quarters, and weaker sales occurring in the hot summer months of the third quarter.
 However, in any single year, this trend can be absent due to the extreme variability inherent with Epicel's low patient volume of fewer than 100 patients per year.
-Over the last five years, the percentage of annual sales by quarter has ranged as follows: first quarter, 22% to 35%; second quarter, 22% to 28%; third quarter, 17% to 24%; and fourth quarter, 23% to 30%.
-The variability between the same quarters in consecutive years has been as high as 11% of the annual volume.
+Over the last five years, the percentage of annual sales by quarter has ranged as follows: first quarter, 27%; second quarter, 25%; third quarter, 20%; and fourth quarter, 28%.
+The variability between the same quarters in consecutive years has been as high as 10% of the annual volume.
 While the number of patients treated per year remains low, we expect these large swings in revenue in some quarters to continue.
 These seasonal trends have caused and will likely continue to cause, fluctuations in our quarterly results, including fluctuations in sequential revenue growth rates.